dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 for` loop, or a `for element` in a collection literal.

-It is an error for the initializer expression of a `late` local variable to use a prefix `await` expression.
+It is an error for the initializer expression of a `late` local variable to use a prefix `await` expression that is not nested inside of another function expression.

-It is an error for a class with a `const` constructor to have a `late final` field.
+It is an error for a class with a `const` constructor to have a `late final` instance variable.

 It is not a compile time error to write to a `final` variable if that variable is declared `late` and does not have an initializer.